Stage 1 breast cancer means that the cancer is small and only in the breast tissue or it might be found in lymph nodes close to the breast.

 The usual treatment is surgery to remove the cancer.
 There are different types of surgery.

 Or you might have the whole breast removed (mastectomy).
 You can choose to have a new breast made (a breast reconstruction).
-You don't usually need radiotherapy after this kind of surgery but some women do need it.

-You usually have other treatments after surgery.
+You may have other treatments after surgery.

 Some cancer cells have hormone receptors for the female hormones oestrogen or progesterone.
 You usually have hormone therapy for at least 5 years if your cancer cells have hormone receptors.